How Do Tattoo Artists Earn Their Income?

 Chair Rental

-Paying a fixed fee to the shop owner is similar to renting a personal workspace, with the added benefit of equipment and supplies included.
-This arrangement typically involves a monthly fee, such as $500, regardless of the artist's earnings.
-While this can provide stability for the artist, it can also be challenging if they have a slow month with few bookings.
-The fixed cost can become a financial burden if the artist's earnings do not cover the monthly fee.
+Paying a predetermined fee to the shop owner is quite similar to securing your personal workspace, and it often includes the added perk of having all the necessary equipment and supplies at your disposal.
+Typically, this arrangement involves a monthly fee, let's say around $500, regardless of how much the artist earns.
+This setup can offer some stability for the artist, but it can also pose a challenge when they experience a slow month with only a handful of clients.
+If the artist's earnings don't match or exceed the monthly fee, it can become a financial burden.

 Commission

-Rather than paying a fixed monthly fee, some parlor owners opt to take a commission from each tattoo, allowing artists to avoid the burden of a set rent.
-Typically, this commission involves a 50/50 split between the artist and owner, with the artist earning slightly more per booking.
-To ensure fair compensation for the artist, tipping is often encouraged when they are paying a commission for their workspace.
-This practice helps artists earn a more comparable income to what they would receive if they owned their own shop.
+Instead of dishing out a fixed monthly fee, some tattoo parlor owners prefer to go the commission route, giving artists a break from the pressure of a set rent.
+Usually, this commission setup means a 50/50 split between the artist and the owner, though the artist usually gets a slightly bigger share per tattoo.
+To make sure the artist gets fair compensation, tipping is often encouraged when they're paying a commission for their workspace.
+This tipping practice helps artists bring in a more comparable income to what they'd earn if they had their own shop.

 Going Solo